dato/lesswrong-bundle/index.md

 # _Less Wrong_ sequences bundle (PDF)

-Here you can find a PDF version of Eliezer Yudkowsky's [_Less Wrong_ sequences][seq].
+Here you can find PDF versions of Eliezer Yudkowsky's [_Less Wrong_ sequences][seq].
 Not all sequences are included at the moment, see below for the list.
 The code for generating this bundle is [on GitHub][github].

+The nice thing about these PDFs is that allow you to navigate Eliezer's back- and forward-references to other articles in the sequences, or in other sequences.
+This is done in two ways:

+  * the _screen_ version of the PDF assumes you're going to use a tablet or similar device to read it, and uses normal, blue links; external URLs are sign-posted appropriately.

+  * the _paper_ version of the PDF assumes you're going to print it _(!)_, and uses footnotes to show both external and internal links (for external links it shows the URL, for internal links it shows the page and title of the article).

 ## Download

-The latest version of the sequences PDF is:
+The latest version of the sequences PDF was generated on 2013-01-05:

-  * [2013-01-02][pdf] (3.9 MB, 926 pages)

-(You may retrieve previous versions [here][pdf-history].)
+  * screen version, [_lesswrong-seq.pdf_][pdf]
+  * paper version, [_lesswrong-seq_paper.pdf_][pdf-paper]

 ## List of sequences